Visits to the Center

 Algebra Challenge and the K-12 Story Problem Challenge

 The Algebra Challenge is a fun and free way to teach your students algebraic concepts.
 Our goal is to create excitement and enthusiasm about math for students of all ages by introducing them to algebra through the school-adapted math titles.
-So far this year, our first Algebra Challenge event was a Story Problem Challenge (pre-algebra) and ran from 29 February to 11 March, 2016.
-We are aiming to run our second Story Problem Challenge during the fall of the 2016-2017 school year.
+Our first Algebra Challenge event was a Story Problem Challenge (pre-algebra) and ran from 29 February to 11 March, 2016.
+We are aiming to run our next Story Problem Challenge during the fall of the 2017-2018 school year.
 Algebra Challenge events:

 • Create excitement and enthusiasm about math for students of all ages!